observablehq/framework/docs/javascript.md

 const foo = 1 + 2;
 ```

-A program block doesn’t display anything by default, but you can call the built-in [`display` function](#explicit-display) explicitly if desired.
-The above block defines the top-level variable `foo` with a value of ${foo}.
+A program block doesn’t display anything by default, but you can call [`display`](#explicit-display) to display something.

 JavaScript blocks do not show their code by default.
 If you want to show the code, use the `echo` directive: